garettB/TELUS_IoT_Getting_Started/README.md

 If you’ve stuck with my rambling til now, I’m happy to say you’re now ready to compile the Azure client and get it loaded to your IoT device.
 The following steps will get your client compiled and loaded to your board:
 1. Run the terminal or command-line on your Mac or Windows PC respectively
-2. Change to the directory to “azure-iot-mbed-client”
+1. Change to the directory to “azure-iot-mbed-client”
+1. Install the required Python packages by running the command:
+  * `python -m pip install -r mbed-os/requirements.txt`
+  * If you encounter errors, try appending `--user` to the abve command and re-run
-3. Plug a USB cable from the L496 MCU (white board) using the micro-usb cable into your computer
+1. Plug a USB cable from the L496 MCU (white board) using the micro-usb cable into your computer
-4. Check to see if there is a USB drive detected called NODE_L496ZG.
+1. Check to see if there is a USB drive detected called NODE_L496ZG.
 This means your board is connected.
-5. Run the command:
+1. Run the command:
   * ```mbed compile -m NUCLEO_L496ZG -t GCC_ARM --profile toolchain_debug.json```
     * *You may need to prepend the command with `python -m` on Windows or use `sudo` on Mac*
-6. If all goes well, you will see the mbed compiler start creating your new bin file.
+1. If all goes well, you will see the mbed compiler start creating your new bin file.
 When it is complete, the file can be found in ./BUILD/NUCLEO_L496ZG/GCC_ARM/azure-iot-mbed-client.bin
-7. Drag the created binary over to the NODE_L496ZG drive, this will load the new client software and reboot your IoT board
+1. Drag the created binary over to the NODE_L496ZG drive, this will load the new client software and reboot your IoT board

 Once your board reboots it will immediately attempt to connect to the network, read sensor data and send that data to your IoT Hub.